-Progress is also being made on a number of the future opportunities identified in the City Deal.
+Progress also continues to be made on a number of the Future Opportunities identified in the City Deal.

 Townsville Workforce Development Plan